cjus/node-neo4j-presentation/presentation/readme.md

 Ever wonder how computer game characters find their way within a game word?
 Dijkstra's algorithm, employed in computer game AI, is used for path finding using a weighted graph.

 Turning our attention to nature, here we see the remains of leaves which have been devoured by insects.
 The veins that remains shows the passages by which water was once delivered to vibrant leafy greens.
-If you recall you high school biology class then this image might also look unremarkably similar to our own nervous system and arteries!
+If you recall your high school biology class then this image might also look unremarkably similar to our own nervous system and arteries!

 And that's no coincidence.
 Doctors save lives by manipulating those network graphs!
 True story!